ThiwankiDias/w1790191_FYP/README.md

 This is a cutting-edge research project, developed to classify and locate the defects in road transportation vehicle tyres and assess their risk levels using a deep learning algorithm.
 As the final outcome, user friendly mobile application is developed to serve as the client interface for end-users.

-Data Science part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/models_branch Backend part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/backend_branch Frontend Part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/frontend_branch
+<li>Data Science part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/models_branch</li>
+<li>Backend part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/backend_branch</li>
+<li>Frontend Part of the project : https://github.com/ThiwankiDias/w1790191_FYP/tree/frontend_branch</li>